SalvatoreCastello/CTF-Public-Writeups/BuckeyeCTF 22/Spelunk/Spelunk.md

 So the flag was: buckeye{700_m4ny_chunk5_70_5p31unk}.

+My second idea if that didn't work was:
-If the road sign does not bring any results you have to see the Chunk from above with Amulet/mcedit (beware mcedit does not seem to work any more than a certain version of MC) to see if there is some gigantographic writing in the ground.
+If the road sign does not bring any results I have to see the Chunk from above with Amulet/mcedit (beware mcedit does not seem to work any more than a certain version of MC) to see if there is some gigantographic writing in the ground.

+Fortunately, I had a good intuition, so I did not go in search of giant photos :).

 # Links and tools